arangodb/arangodb/Documentation/Books/Manual/ReleaseNotes/UpgradingChanges34.md

 `requireFromPresent`, meaning that any such gaps in the replication data exchange will not cause the replication to stop.
 3.4 now stops replication by default and writes according errors to the log.
-Replication can automatically can restarted in this case by setting the `autoResync` replication configuration option to `true`.
+Replication can automatically be restarted in this case by setting the `autoResync` replication configuration option to `true`.